M-Walker32/fs-journal/quizzes/week04.md

 **3.** What does the `O` represent in the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
-Open classes are availble for extension, closed classes are closed to motification
+Open classes are available for extension, closed classes are closed to motification

 ```
 **4.** What is a callback / higher order function?